net-zero-dri/net-zero-dri.github.io/about.md

 ## When will the project start/end?

-The project started in November 2021 and will run for 19 months.
+The project started in November 2021 and will run for 19 months. <br>
 ![abstract-banner-image](images/figure2.png){:class="img-responsive"}

 ## Who funded the project?